-In 2015, the Obama administration is planning to update President Clinton’s landmark Northwest Forest Plan, which protects much of the remaining old growth habitat in the Northwest.
-We are leading advocacy efforts to convince the administration to ensure Marbled Murrelet and Spotted Owls are protected as the Northwest Forest Plan is updated.
+In 2015, the Obama administration planned to update President Clinton’s landmark Northwest Forest Plan, which protects much of the remaining old growth habitat in the Northwest but that effort which sought to weaken protections was put on hold due to strong public opposition.
+We are leading advocacy efforts to ensure the threatened Marbled Murrelet and Spotted Owls are protected as the Northwest Forest Plan is updated.

-Support this effort by contacting the Obama administration through our easy-to-use action alert system.
+Support this effort by contacting the administration through our easy-to-use action alert system.